 The sub-advisor that manages the multi-credit strategy seeks to preserve invested capital and maximize total return through a combination of current income and capital appreciation.
 The team invests in a wide range of fixed income and other instruments selected from a variety of credit qualities, and sectors, including, but not limited to, corporate bonds, loans and loan participations, structured finance investments, U.S. government and agency, mezzanine and preferred securities and convertible securities.
-The team seeks opportunities across fixed income market sectors and aims to take advantage of downturns/ inefficiencies that occur during times of uncertainty.
-The multicredit strategy is flexible and is not constrained by duration, sector, issuer, or credit quality.
+The team seeks opportunities across fixed income market sectors and aims to take advantage of downturns/inefficiencies that occur during times of uncertainty.
+The multi-credit strategy is flexible and is not constrained by duration, sector, issuer, or credit quality.

 The sub-advisor that manages the option income strategy writes collateralized put options on both U.S. indices, including the S&P 500° Index and the Russell 2000° Index, and exchange traded funds ("ETFs").
-The manager seeks to generate returns through the receipt of option premiums from selling puts, as well as through investments in fixed income instruments, which collectively are intended to reduce volatility relative to the level of volatility the strategy would experience if the High Income Fund held the underlying equity index on which the options are written.
+The manager seeks to generate returns through the receipt of option premiums from selling puts, as well as through investments in fixed income instruments, which collectively are intended to reduce volatility relative to the level of volatility the strategy would experience if the High Income Fund held the iMGP High Income Fund - (Continued)

+underlying equity index on which the options are written.
 The portfolio's investments in fixed income instruments may be of any duration, may include variable and floating rate instruments, and may include U.S. Treasury securities and other securities issued by the U.S. government and its agencies and instrumentalities, debt securities issued by corporations or trust entities, cash and cash equivalents, mortgage-backed securities and asset-backed securities.
 The manager also may invest in money market mutual funds and ETFs.

 As with all mutual funds, it is possible to lose money on an investment in the High Income Fund.
 An investment in the High Income Fund is not a deposit of any bank and is not guaranteed, endorsed or insured by any financial institution, government authority or the Federal Deposit Insurance Corporation (FDIC).
 The following risks could affect the value of your investment.
+Each risk summarized below is considered a "principal risk" of investing in the High Income Fund, regardless of the order in which it appears.
 Some or all of these risks may adversely affect the High Income Fund's net asset value per share, total return and/or ability to meet its objective.